 Source address: It’s a four-byte internet address which identifies the source of the datagram.

 Destination address: This is a 4-byte field which identifies the final destination.

 Options: This provides more functionality to the IP datagram.
 Furthermore can carry fields like control routing, timing, management, and alignment.

-IPv4 has two-level address structure (net id and host id) categorized into five classes (A, B, C, D, and E).
+IPv4 is a two-level address structure (net id and host id) classified into five categories (A, B, C, D, and E).

 Definition of IPv6

 An IPv6 address is a 128-bit binary value, which can be displayed as 32 hexadecimal digits.
-Colons separate entries in a series of 16-bit Hexadecimal fields.
+Colons isolate entries in a sequence of 16-bit Hexadecimal fields.
 It provides 3.4 x 1038 IP addresses.
 This version of IP addressing is designed to fulfill the needs of exhausting IP’s and providing sufficient addresses for future Internet growth requirements.

 As IPv4 uses two-level address structure where the use of address space is insufficient.
 That was the reason for proposing the IPv6, to overcome the deficiencies IPv4.
 The format and the length of the IP addresses were changed along with the packet format and protocols were also modified.

 Each packet is consist of a mandatory base header succeeded by the payload.
 The payload includes two parts namely optional extension headers and data from an upper layer.
 The base header consumes 40 bytes, inversely the extension headers and data from the top layer usually hold up to 65,535 bytes of information.